sjkp/Microsoft-teams-docs/teams/getusercontext.md

 ﻿# Get user context, locale, or theme information for use in your Microsoft Team (Preview) tab

-There may be cases where your app needs basic information about the user, team, or company.
+Your tab app may need basic information about the user, team, or company.
 This can be especially useful when:

 * You need to create or associate resources in your app with the specified user or team.
 * You want to initiate an authentication flow against Azure Active Directory or other identity provider, and you don't want to require the user to enter their username again.
 (For more information on authenticating within your Microsoft Teams tab, see [Authenticating your Microsoft Teams tab](auth.md).)

-> **Important:** While this user information can help provide a smooth user experience, you should **not** use it as proof of identity.
+>**Important:** While this user information can help provide a smooth user experience, you should **not** use it as proof of identity.
 For example, an attacker could you load your page in a 'bad browser' and provide it with any information they want.

 To obtain this identifying information about the user, team or company, you must set the `needsIdentity` element in your tab manifest to `true`.
 Doing so will prompt the user for their consent when they add your tab.